 Online photos show that Moraea lurida grows in the wild in a bewildering variety of colors, including white, maroon, purple, and orange.
 But the selection usually available in the US is pale yellow with dark mauve markings.
-I'm trying to find more color forms, but I think most of them are not available in captivity.
+I have that one, and also a form that's uniform dark mauve, almost black.
+I'm trying to find more color forms, but I think most of them are not available in cultivation.
 If you know where to find them, please post a comment!

-The plants appear to appreciate a bit more moisture than some of the other species.
-I suspect they might be happiest with a bit of summer water, so they never completely dry out.
+The plants come from a slightly moister part of South Africa, and appear to appreciate a bit more moisture than some of the other species.
+I suspect they might be happiest with a bit of summer water.

 No comments: